Dr Egbert Hoiczyk

 School of Biosciences

-- 2015 - present: Senior Lecturer Dept. of Molecular Biology and Biotechnology, The University of Sheffield.
+- 2015 - present: Senior Lecturer, School of Biosciences, the University of Sheffield.

 - 2002 - 2015: Assistant Professor, Dept. Molecular Microbiology and Immunology, Bloomberg School of Public Health, The Johns Hopkins University, Baltimore, MD, USA.